 He has completed a guiding/rangers course at the beginning of his career and were evaluated by FGASA, to conduct Safaris & Trails Guiding in “BIG 5 & Dangerous Game” areas.
 Philip has also completed the advanced weapons handling course.

 Werner was born in Johannesburg, South-Africa and has been intrigued and drawn to the African bush and its wildlife from a very young age.
-Werner got his first manual film camera combined with some photography lessons from his dad at the age of 11, sparking his interest in photography.
-He completed a Photographic Diploma teaching him the finer points of fine art photography.
+Werner already got into photography at school level and eventually completed a Photographic Diploma in order to teach him the finer points of fine art photography.

 Growing up Werner visited many of Southern Africa’s national parks and spent many an hour observing animals in their natural habitat, learning animal behaviour to enable him to get “that perfect shot”.
 Werner’s love for the natural world led him to work for an American based cruise line company that enabled him to travel and photograph the world.

-Werner is currently living his dream and has been with Mateya Safari Lodge since 2009, as the Assistant Manager and Head Ranger, spending hours in the bush every day sharing his love for African and her wildlife and photography with his guests.
+Werner is currently living his dream and has been with Mateya Safari Lodge since 2009, as the Assistant Manager and Head Ranger, spending hours in the bush every day sharing his love for the African bush and her wildlife with his guests.

 Francois Rademeyer started his career, and calling, as a guide in 1995 in Kruger national park.
 An adventure which has taken him all over Africa in search of new discoveries and sites with fellow naturalists.
 He is a FGASA qualified trails (walking) guide, a passionate and dedicated amateur astronomer and wildlife photographer.